-One big advantage of splitting the graph in smaller time frames is that we can identify what is the behavior of the stock during specific time periods.
-This brings to the next main topic.

 What Affects Trends?

 Just because we identify a trend does not mean that it will always stay that way.
 Sometimes the trends are affected for specific events that many people are not aware of.
 It is important to note that a stock’s value reflects how well a company offers services or sell products.
 So how their products are sold, how well their services are doing, how the public sees the company and many more factors affect these trends.
 And now the most important factor in this section: Not everything about a stock can be predicted by looking only at the graphs.